Museum Hours and Admission

 Turn RIGHT onto San Pasqual Valley Road (78).
 Continue past past the Wild Animal Park – 6.4 mi.

 The San Diego Archaeological Center will be on your left.
-Disabled parking is available next to the building by going up the short ramp on the left (west) side of the parking lot.
+Accessible parking is available next to the building by going up the short ramp on the left (west) side of the parking lot.

 By Land and By Sea